awsdocs/amazon-kendra-developer-guide/doc_source/getting-started-workdocs.md

 --------

-# Getting started with an Amazon WorkDocs data source \(Console\)<a name="getting-started-workdocs"></a>
+# Getting started with an Amazon WorkDocs data source \(console\)<a name="getting-started-workdocs"></a>

 You can use the Amazon Kendra console to get started indexing an Amazon WorkDocs data source\.
-When you use the console, you specify the connection information you must index the contents of the Amazon WorkDocs data source\.
+When you use the console, you specify the connection information to index the contents of the Amazon WorkDocs data source\.

 Amazon WorkDocs connector is available in Oregon, North Virginia, Sydney, Singapore and Ireland regions\.

 Use the following procedure to create an Amazon WorkDocs data source\.
-The procedure assumes you created an index following step 1 of [Getting started with an S3 bucket \(Console\)](gs-console.md)\.
+The procedure assumes you created an index following step 1 of [Getting started with an S3 bucket \(console\)](gs-console.md)\.

 **To create an Amazon WorkDocs data source using the Amazon Kendra console**